spandex-project/spandex/README.md

 how requests make their way through your entire ecosystem of microservices or applications.
 Currently, Spandex only supports integrating with [datadog](https://www.datadoghq.com/), but it is built to be agnostic to what platform you choose to view your trace data.
-Eventually it should support open zipkin, Stackdriver, and any other trace viewer/aggregation tool you'd like to integrate with.
+Eventually it should support Open Zipkin, Stackdriver, and any other trace viewer/aggregation tool you'd like to integrate with.
 We are still under active development, working on moving to a more standard/generic implementation of the internals.
 Contributions welcome!